-Based on the 1600 kilometers we’ve covered, driving from Cairns to Coolum, I would say that Australians are polite, courteous and law-abiding – that last adjective is based on the fact that the fastest we’ve seen anybody go is 120 in a 110 kph zone.
-This may, or may not, be due to the fact that we’ve seen more speed traps in 3 days than I think I’ve seen in 31 years of driving in Ontario.
+Based on the 1600 kilometers we’ve covered, driving from Cairns to Coolum, and without an Australian drivers license, I would say that Australians are polite, courteous and law-abiding – that last adjective is based on the fact that the fastest we’ve seen anybody go is 120 in a 110 kph zone.
+This may, or may not, be due to the fact that we’ve seen more speed traps in 3 days than I think I’ve seen in 35 years of driving in Ontario.

 Stop!
 Revive!
 Survive!

 I would also say that there is a deep paternalistic streak to the Australian culture – even deeper than in Canada, at least as regards driving.
 In addition to the speed traps, every few kilometres there is a sign threatening us with death: “Stop!
 Revive!
 Survive!”; “Tired Drivers Die!”; “Every K[ilometre] Over Is A Killer!”; and Greg’s favourite: “Rest or R.I.P.!”
 And whether intended or not, the message is reinforced, at least in Northern Queensland, by part of the landscape: every 40 or 50 kilometres, we pass a wrecked automobile that has been allowed to stay where it landed to rust out.
 Some of these accidents were obviously quite gruesome.